cloudlets/shopware-docker/README.md

 ## Production
 For use in production, we recommend:
  - Extending this Dockerfile with your Shopware codebase
+ - Add your own entrypoint to start your own deploy-script.
  - Deploying to a Kubernetes cluster.

 ## Related / Links ##